Skip to content

 }

-This will serve content from .well-known folder via HTTP, and return 403 for any other locations.
+This will allow access to content from .well-known folder via HTTP, and return 403 for any other locations.

 To use issued certificate, you can just copy configuration from nginx plugin into your configuration file.
 Make sure to properly setup dynamic certificate names for different domains.